hotspot-developments/LocalRefactor/README.md

                 // if its a new line - get the line and deal with line comments, if (ch == NEWLINE)
                 {

+## Assign Parameter to Field
+Given a parameter to a constructor or other method, declares a field of the same name in the class and assigns the parameter to the field in the method.

+For example in the code below, choosing _Assign Parameter to Field_ on the stream parameter

+    public class Timer : IDisposable
+    {
+        string logMessage;
+        Stopwatch timer;

+        public Timer(String logMessage, TextWriter stream = null) {
+            if (stream == null)
+            {
+                stream = Console.Out;
+            }
+            this.logMessage = logMessage;
+            timer = new Stopwatch();
+            timer.Start();
+        }

+will ammend to code to the following

+    public class Timer : IDisposable
+    {
+        string logMessage;
+        Stopwatch timer;
+        private TextWriter stream;

+        public Timer(String logMessage, TextWriter stream = null) {
+            if (stream == null)
+            {
+                stream = Console.Out;
+            }
+            this.logMessage = logMessage;
+            timer = new Stopwatch();
+            timer.Start();
+            this.stream = stream;
+        }

+## Convert Variable to Field
+Given a variable declaration in a method, declares a field of the same name, removes the local declaration but retains any assignment.

+For example in the code below, clicking on the "pairs" variable and choosing _Convert Variable to Field_

+    class CodeNavigator
+    {
+        private ITextSnapshot snapshot;

+        public CodeNavigator(ITextSnapshot snapshot)
+        {
+            this.snapshot = snapshot;
+        }

+        public IEnumerable<int> UpFrom(int p)
+        {
+            Stack<PairedChar> pairs = new Stack<PairedChar>();

+will result in the modified code below.

+    class CodeNavigator
+    {
+        private ITextSnapshot snapshot;
+        private Stack<PairedChar> pairs;

+        public CodeNavigator(ITextSnapshot snapshot)
+        {
+            this.snapshot = snapshot;
+        }

+        public IEnumerable<int> UpFrom(int p)
+        {
+            pairs = new Stack<PairedChar>();

+# Local Refactor Tests
+There is a unit testing project included in the source code, although I found that unit testing the CodeManipulator was tricky to do in the way that I wanted.
+I ended up writing a stub implementation of the VisualStudio ITextBuffer, based around simple strings that was a bit more involved than I had wanted but which seems to do the job.
+Not all the methods are implemented (just the ones I was using) but it might be useful for another extension writer.

+#Acknowledgements
+The project that helped me the most was Noah Richards' [Align Assignments](http://visualstudiogallery.msdn.microsoft.com/0cc34d69-c6f1-41e3-ac6e-5de071b3edc8).
+Thanks!